top of page

 EMAIL BANNERS

-I was assigned to create the email banner for the announcement of Lifemark's 2023 Halloween Costume Contest.
-Since I had no previous banners to use as a reference, I did my best to integrate Lifemark's standard colours into a thematically appropriate design.
-I used Lifemark's navy blue to fill in the spooky night sky and its white colour for the text and looming full moon.
-I subtly included Lifemark's red in the colour of the skull's witch hat.
-I aimed for a consistent 'pop-up' look in the banner's graphics.
-To make sure the atmosphere was also fun and light-hearted, I used bright colours and created a fun scenario of Halloween creatures dressing up and interacting with silly costume props.
+I was tasked with designing the email banner for Lifemark's 2023 Halloween Costume Contest.
+With no prior banners to reference, I focused on integrating Lifemark's standard colours into a thematic design.
+I used Lifemark's navy blue for the spooky night sky and its white for the text and a looming full moon.
+A subtle touch of Lifemark's red was incorporated into the skull's witch hat.

 HIRING MAPS